cloud-66-internal/help.cloud66.com/_includes/references/deploy-hooks-syntax.md

 ## What are deploy hooks?

 Deploy hooks are scripts that allow you to automate actions at various points during the deployment process for your applications.

 If you’ve never used hooks before, we have [a tutorial](/{{page.collection}}/tutorials/deploy-hooks.html) that walks you through the basics.
-You can also use our examples at the bottom of this page.
+For more detailed examples of using hooks in practice please read the in-depth [How-to Guide](/{{page.collection/how-to-guides/deployment/using-deploy-hooks.html}}).

 ## Debugging deploy hooks